 With four additions over forty years, the Playhouse has come a long way since those early productions when the audience sat on folding chairs.
 A 1968 addition expanded the lobby, allowing the business office to move out of the basement.
 In 1973, the scene shop was able to move upstairs, with a large furniture and prop storage room below.
 The lobby and offices grew again in 1981 and then, in 1999, with the biggest undertaking since the construction of the original building, a Studio Theatre was added, along with a new rehearsal hall, dressing rooms, catering kitchen, and a completely rebuilt and expanded lobby.

 Over the past 60 years, Sunset has benefitted from the leadership of Ian Dobbie, Alan Furlan, Michael Spicer, Thomas Somerville, Michael Duncan, Mark Salentine, Jonathan West, Diana Alioto, and our current Artistic Director, Nancy Visintainer-Armstrong.
 The theater’s staff consists of an Education Director, Technical Director, Business Manager/Volunteer Coordinator, Administrative Assistant, Box Office Manager, Box Office Associates, and Theater Technicians.
 In addition, Sunset benefits from a large pool of talented and dedicated volunteers who work in conjunction with these professionals and are essential to the on-going success of the Playhouse.
 Sunset is governed by a Board of Directors elected by the membership.

 Sunset produces eight Furlan Auditorium Productions per season consisting of comedies, mysteries, musicals, and dramas.
-The Playhouse is also home to three professional series–Musical MainStage Concert Series, with six concerts each season, a five-show cabaret series titled SideNotes Cabaret Series, and a three-show children’s series called bug in a rug.
+The Playhouse is also home to three professional series–Musical MainStage Concert Series, with six concerts each season, a six-show cabaret series titled SideNotes Cabaret Series, and a three-show children’s series called bug in a rug.